theboxer/UrlShortener/core/components/urlshortener/docs/readme.txt

 --------------------
 UrlShortener
 --------------------
-Version: 0.0.2
+Version: 1.0.0
 Author: Jan Peca <pecajan@gmail.com>
 --------------------

-A basic Extra for MODx Revolution.
+UrlShortener for MODx Revolution.
+Now you can shorten URLs on your domain right in MODx.

 Feel free to suggest ideas/improvements/bugs on GitHub: http://github.com/theboxer/UrlShortener/issues